 What are the best paid add-ons / plugins for Blender in 2022?

-It’s of course subjective, but these addons are ones I have personally used and recommend.
-I’ve included the regular prices of each addon at the time of writing.
-Other platforms that sell add-ons are listed below.
+It’s of course subjective, but these Blender addons are ones I have personally used and recommend.
+I get mine on Blender Market, but other platforms that sell add-ons are listed below.

 Best Add-On for Scattering Objects and Nature Scenes

-Geo Scatter is easily the best tool available for scattering objects in a Blender scene.
-It comes with a large library of 3D nature assets and additional asset packs can be purchased.
+Geo Scatter is the best tool I know for scattering objects in a scene.
+It comes with a large library of nature assets and additional assets can be purchased.

-Geo Scatter has numerous masking options to get exactly the scattering effect we want.
+Geo Scatter has many masking options to get the scattering effect you want.
 It now integrates with the Blender Asset Browser and uses geometry nodes!
-The pre-built biomes combine assets in a single click.
+The pre-built biomes create scenes in a single click.

 Best Add-On for Creating Realistic Human Characters

-Want to know how to make realistic human characters in Blender?
-I’ve tried several tools and Human Generator is the only addon for making characters I use now.
+Want to make realistic human characters in Blender?
+I’ve tried several tools and Human Generator is the only addon for characters I use now.
 It’s simple, customizable and works right inside of Blender.
-No need to import characters into Blender.
+No need to import characters into or out of Blender.

 The plug-in comes with a base set of clothes for characters, but expansion packs can be added.